-If your family is a mix of low carb eaters and omnivores, this Chicken and Spinach Roulade recipe is a great way to make everyone happy.
+If your family is a mix of low carb eaters and omnivores, this stuffed Chicken and Spinach Roulade recipe is a great way to make everyone happy.

 Serve it with a side of broccolini for those shunning carbs, or with roasted potatoes for the carb lovers.
 Meanwhile, everyone gets an extra serving of vegetables and a mouthful of cheesy goodness in every bite.